landelare/ue5coro/Docs/Coroutine.md

 Control leaving the body of a coroutine returning TCoroutine\<T\> (T≠void) without a co_return statement is undefined behavior, unless the coroutine was successfully [canceled](Cancellation.md).
-In this case, its return value will be a default-constructed T().
+In this case, its result will be a default-constructed T().

 TCoroutine has various methods on it to interact with the coroutine from synchronous/blocking code that isn't coroutine aware.